When Beavis and Butt-Head first emerged in 1993 grunge hadRead more...

 Moore, who like many drummers was often overlooked at the back of the stage, demonstrated a previously unexplored talent on the track Kevin Carter by performing a trumpet solo.
 Along with A Design for Life, another song that would make a significant impact, certainly through its use on television commercials, was Australia, a song that represented the band’s desire to escape from the endless attention they had received from the tabloids in the wake of Edwards’ disappearance.

 The track chosen to close the album had originally been recorded during rehearsals at Sound Space in January 1995, a few weeks before Edwards vanished.
-No Surface All Feeling had been produced by Dave Eringa, who had worked one-and-off with the band since their time with indie label Heavenly Records in 1991 and had produced Gold Against the Soul.
+No Surface All Feeling had been produced by Dave Eringa, who had worked on-and-off with the band since their time with indie label Heavenly Records in 1991 and had produced Gold Against the Soul two years later.
 The song included some of Wire’s best lyrics on the album, in which he posed the question ‘What’s the point in always looking back when all you see is more and more junk?’